ioccc-src/winner/next/rules.md

 to code generators, code analysis tools, static code analysis tools, runtime analysis tools, machine learning tools, natural language models, code copilot tools, so-called AI services, large language models, etc.
-If you do make use of such tools, then we **ENCOURAGE you to describe how you used such tools** in your `remarks.md` file.
+If you do make use of such tools or services, then we **ENCOURAGE you to describe how you used such tools** in your `remarks.md` file.
 </p>